 We want our children to become functioning adults who can make a significant contribution to society using the highly valued skills that mathematics develops.

 At Fair Furlong we focus on 3 main areas: fluency, reasoning and problem solving.
 We work with a variety of representations of number, so that the children become confident, flexible and efficient when working with number.
+We use a systematic and structured teaching program (Number Sense Maths) to ensure children have confidence and flexibility in their addition and subtraction facts.
 For reasoning, children are taught the language skills necessary to explain their mathematical understanding in all areas of the curriculum.
 Through these the children gain the skills to become efficient problem solvers - from tackling word problems to developing the characteristics to tackle challenging investigations and pursue their own lines of enquiry.

 Our aim is to inspire children by giving them a lively sense of interest and enjoyment in mathematics, with an understanding of its practical and creative use in everyday life.